 When most people start a business, they begin it with a vision and with a sincere set of values.
 However, after the years pass by, it’s common for many business owners to lose sight of their values and begin “selling out,” or abandoning their authentic voices as they become more popular.

 Teresa had the same problem: she had established a small retail chain that began attracting a larger clientele after a few years.
 The only problem was that despite her rising popularity, she had begun to lose her passion and was having a serious crisis.
 A part of her deep down felt that her business had completely lost its identity and didn’t feel like “hers” anymore.
 I suggested that perhaps she had “given away” her artistic integrity in exchange for a more generic image.
-Reflecting on this, she realised that she had neglected to stay true to her authentic voice and allowed the temptation of popularity (in expense of her real vision) to take over.
+Reflecting on this, she realized that she had neglected to stay true to her authentic voice and allowed the temptation of popularity (in expense of her real vision) to take over.

-After making this discovery, she realised that it was more important to stay true to herself and her original fan base/buyers than to make it big and lose her heart in the process.
+After making this discovery, she realized that it was more important to stay true to herself and her original fan base/buyers than to make it big and lose her heart in the process.

 Applying Inner Work to the Inner Prostitute

 The only way to neutralise the inner Prostitute and to learn from it is to develop trust in ourselves.
 In order to develop self-trust, we must realise that who we are extends beyond our personalities, titles, jobs, bodies and thoughts.
 How can we trust in that which is not truly “us”?